a1120960/PAC-SWaP/README.md

 - This repository is inteneded to be a resource for those interested in the growing world of portable atomic clocks.
 Specifically looking at the barriers to deployment: the Size, Weight and Power (SWaP) of the clock, and how these affects clock performance.
 - At this point I wont claim it is an authority on PAC-SWaP, but will hopefully serve as the starting point for literature reviews and the like.
 - Over time I'd like this respository to track the progress of clock technology as the new generation of optical atomic clocks leave the labratory and become commercially available.
-- The all data and plots shown on the [IPAS](https://www.adelaide.edu.au/ipas/research-groups/precision-measurement-group/portable-atomic-clocks/precision-timing-plot) page and the repository page [insert github pages link] will be available in this respository.
+- The all data and plots shown on the [IPAS](https://www.adelaide.edu.au/ipas/research-groups/precision-measurement-group/portable-atomic-clocks/precision-timing-plot) page and the [PAC-SWAP page](https://a1120960.github.io/PAC-SWaP/) will be available in this respository.

 # INCLUSION
 - Clocks are included that are **portable**.
 This might be an obvious quality (for example the CSAC), or something that is stated in a publication.
 In a general sense it is a clock that can be moved and operate outside of the labratory.